-Volunteer Conflict Resolution Manual Revised November 2017
+Volunteer Conflict Resolution Manual Revised March 2018

-University of California Agriculture and Natural Resources Volunteer Conflict Resolution Manual onflicts can happen between volunteers, volunteers and staff, and volunteers and the public.
+Volunteer Conflict Resolution Manual Conflicts can happen between volunteers, volunteers and staff, and volunteers and the public.
 University of California Cooperative Extension (UCCE) advisors and staff are available to assist volunteers in addressing and creating The Conflict Resolution Manual is intended to serve as a process guide for working through infractions of the Adult Volunteer Code of Conduct.
 When there is a complaint or conflict regarding an individual, situation or event, refer to the policies and procedures as specified in this document. solutions to problems and are available for consultation and interpretation of policy and procedure.
 Volunteers provide a service to the University of California Agriculture and Natural Resources (UC ANR) and a valuable link to local communities.
 When in the course and scope of their duties, they are considered agents of the University of California (UC) and have specific rights and responsibilities.